-On March 7, 2022, JDS1, CCUR, CIDM II, Mr. Singer, Mr. Oros, and the Nominees entered into a Joint Filing and Solicitation Agreement pursuant to which, among other things, the parties agreed (i) to the joint filing on behalf of each of them of statements on Schedule 13D, and any amendments thereto, with respect to the securities of the Company to the extent required by applicable law, (ii) to solicit proxies for the election of the Nominees and approval of the Declassification Proposal at the Annual Meeting, and (iii) that all expenses incurred in connection with the solicitation shall be paid by JDS1.
+On March 7, 2022, JDS1, CCUR, CIDM II, Mr. Singer, Mr. Oros, and the Nominees entered into a Joint Filing and Solicitation Agreement pursuant to which, among other things, the parties agreed (i) to the joint filing on behalf of each of them of statements on Schedule 13D, and any amendments thereto, with respect to the securities of the Company to the extent required by applicable law, (ii) to solicit proxies for the election of the Nominees, and (iii) that all expenses incurred in connection with the solicitation shall be paid by JDS1.